-As at November 30, 2018, the Company had convertible debentures bearing interest at fixed rates from 10%-15% per annum.
+As at February 28, 2019, the Company had a convertible debenture bearing interest at a fixed rate of 15% per annum.
 As the Company had no variable rate interest bearing financial instruments, the Company is not exposed to interest rate risk.